kishalayb18/DevOps/Core Concepts/Blue Green Deployment Strategy.md

-# Blue-Green Deployments
+# Blue-Green Deployment Strategy

-You might or might not know that Blue-green deployment is a technique for releasing applications with zero downtime and easy rollback.
-Yes, that’s the gist of it, at least conceptually.
+Blue-Green deployment Strategy is for releasing applications with zero downtime and easy rollback, this deployment strategy becomes crucial for critical customer-facing applications.

-This guide will walk you through implementing blue-green deployments in a Kubernetes environment
+This guide will walk you through implementing Blue-Green deployments in a Kubernetes

 ## Implementation Steps